suzicurran/cinch-pax-timer/README.md

-# Cinch::Pax::Timer
+# Cinch::Plugins::PaxTimer

-Cinch Plugin to track th time till PAX.
+Cinch Plugin to track the time till PAX.

+I will eventually try to expand this into an event agnostic EventTimer plugin, but issues with how cince scopes config values with plugins are slowing down that effort.

 ## Installation